Asparagus Tapas with Smoked Alioli

 • Smoked paprika - buy sweet or spicy for different versions.
 I prefer sweet for this recipe.
 This will bring the quintessential Spanish flavour.

-• Anchovy Paste - to add to the richness and to create even more umami.
+• Anchovy - to add to the richness and to create even more umami.

 • Dijon mustard - for more layers of salty umami (you get the picture?
 It's all about umami!)

 • Egg & Oil - the egg yolk and oil create the creamy emulsification that makes the creamy mayonnaise texture.
-I use a combination of rapeseed oil and light olive oil.
+I use a light olive oil.

 Step by Step